Anaminus/roblox-cure/README.md

 - `require ( package )`

 	A function that loads a package.
-The only argument is the name of the package to load.
+The first argument is the name of the package to load.
 For example, a package source with the name of "example" would be loaded by calling `require('example')`.